Skip to main content

 Is fish consumption heart-healthy?

 Although some of the fat found in fish comes in the healthy omega-3 form, much of the remaining fat is unhealthful saturated fat.
 For example, chinook salmon derives 52% of its calories from fat, a quarter of which is saturated fat.
 Fish and shellfish are also significant sources of cholesterol.
 Three ounces of bass has about 80 milligrams of cholesterol—the same amount found in a 3-ounce steak.
-Diets high in saturated fat and cholesterol can increase the risk for heart disease.
+Diets high in saturated fat and cholesterol can increase the risk of heart disease.

 What about fish oil supplements?